Singular holomorphic foliations by curves. III: Zero Lelong numbers: Proof of the global result and concluding remarks

 where $P_D$ is the Poisson kernel of $\D.$ The function $f$ should be unbounded, since otherwise $\nu$ would have a bounded density with respect to $d\Leb_1,$ which would contradict that $\supp(\nu)=S$ and $\Leb_1(S)=0.$

 On the other hand, let $a_0\in E$ be a singular point.
 Fix a local holomorphic coordinates on an open neighborhood $\U$ of $a_0$ on which $\Fc$ is identified with a local model $(\D^n,\Lc, 0)$ of the form \eqref{e:local-model}.
 Let $\X$ be given by Lemma \ref{L:transversal}.
-By Proposition \ref{P:decomposition} (2), for every $x\in \X,$ there is a constant $c_x>0$ such that $h=c_xh_x$ on $L_x.$ Consequently, by Remark \ref{R:dim2}, we have
+By Proposition \ref{P:decomposition} (2), for every $x\in \X,$ there is a constant $c_x>0$ such that $h=c_xh_x$ on $L_x.$ Consequently, by Remark \ref{R:dim2} (that is, by Lemma \ref{L:Poisson-representation} for $n=2$), we have

 On the other hand, by Proposition \ref{P:FS} (i) and by the inclusion $\X\subset\partial\D^n,$ $h$ is uniformly bounded on $\partial\Pi_x$ independently of $x\in \X.$ So by the above integral representation, $h$ is also uniformly bounded on $\Pi_x$.
 Hence, $h$ must be uniformly bounded on a neighborhood of each singular point $a_0\in E.$ This, combined with Proposition \ref{P:FS} (i), implies that $h$ must be uniformly bounded on $L_a.$ This contradicts the unboundedness of $f.$